rickyfelix19/webdevlibr/README.md

 1. Working with Git and GitHub
 2. A quick introduction to HTML & CSS
 3. What is Boostrap
-4. Basic JavaScript
+4. Basic JavaScript & JSON
 5. JavaScript Cont'd
-6. JSON
 7. Intro to React.JS from [learn-react-app](test)
 8. MongoDB (noSQL)
+9. JavaScript Framework -> MERN
 ___
 ### Cloud Services, REST API, HTTP Methods and Sessions
 1. HTTP Methods and Sessions